DieSocialisten/Walls.io-API-Docs/README.md

 - `access_token` *(required)*: Your Walls.io access token.
 - `limit`: The maximum number of posts you would like to receive.
 The maximum limit is `1000`.
 If this parameter is not passed, the limit will be set to `50`.
 - `since`: A timestamp used for pagination of results.
 You will only receive posts that have been updated since this date and time.
 Please use the `current_time` field of the response and pass it as the `since` field of the next request.
-- `until`: A UNIX timestamp used for pagination of results.
-You will only receive posts that have been updated before this date and time.
 - `fields`: A comma-separated list of fields you would like to receive for each post.
 For a full list of possible fields see [the list of common fields](#common-post-fields).
 - `types`: A comma-separated list of the types of posts you would like to receive.
 For a full list of possible types see the `type` field in the  [list of common fields](#common-post-fields).
 - `highlighted_only`: Set this to `1` if you would only like to receive posts that have been highlighted by a moderator.